Awarded by Trinity Hall and the Cambridge Centre for Social Innovation

 Applications will be reviewed by Cambridge Social Ventures and our panel of judges.
 Every application will be reviewed by at least two people.

-The judges will meet in May to discuss shortlisted candidates and their references.
+The judges will meet at the end of May/June to discuss shortlisted candidates and their references.
 The judges will together recommend four winners and the Cambridge Social Ventures team will conduct normal due diligence before making the award.
 At this stage we may contact candidates for a short phone interview.

 The winners will be people with a proven track record (five to 10 years) of social impact through business, as an entrepreneur or an intrapreneur, and who are bubbling over with ambitious plans for the future.
 For example: